pranav11024/Work-Net/README.md

 A Job Application/Hiring Platform that connects job recruiters with potential employees.

-The project is developed using basic HTML/CSS, JavaScript, and PHP.
+This project is developed using basic HTML/CSS, JavaScript, and PHP.
 It stores employee and recruiter data in **phpMyAdmin**, which is accessed using PHP commands.